University Park, College of Agricultural Sciences (E R M)

 The Environmental Resource Management (E R M) minor is designed to provide science-based non-majors with a cohesive selection of courses related to the sustainable management of environmental resources.

-The minor was developed to permit students of other majors to have their environmental interests and training formally documented on their academic records.
-Because so many of society's activities have an impact on environmental quality, the minor should appeal to students with majors from a wide variety of disciplines, including journalism and education majors who want to write and teach in the environmental field.
+The minor was developed to permit students from other majors to have their environmental interests and training formally documented on their academic records.
+Because so many of society's activities have an impact on environmental quality, the minor should appeal to students with majors from a wide variety of science-based disciplines.

-The E R M minor includes an introduction to modern resource systems analysis and environmental impact assessment.
-Students may also elect to take courses in environmental law and resource allocation and economics.
+The E R M minor includes an introduction to calculations and problem-solving skills common to managing environmental resources, and allows students to select a wide variety of other E R M courses that cater to their strengths and interests.
+Students may also elect to take courses in environmental law, resource allocation and economics, and soil sustainability and management.
 Individual programs are determined jointly by the student and the E R M Program Coordinator.

 A grade of C or better is required for all courses in the minor.

 Scheduling Recommendation by Semester Standing given like (Sem: 1-2)

 REQUIREMENTS FOR THE MINOR: 18 credits

 Select 18 credits from A S M 327(3), SOILS 101 GN(3), or any E R M course.
 At least 6 credits must be at the 400-level (Sem: 3-8)

 Last Revised by the Department: Spring Semester 2015